career-tokens/PdfGenerator/README.md

 <h1 align="center" id="title">PDFternity</h1>

-<p id="description">A full stack app where you will get free PDF templates make as many changes as you want and generate the PDF to download it!</p>
+<p id="description">A full stack (NextJS with Typescript) app where you will get free PDF templates make as many changes as you want and generate the PDF to download it!</p>
 <br/>
 <h2>🎬 Video Demo</h2>